tiusty/modbus_driver/README.md

         make
         ./modbus_driver
         ```

+## Hardware

+### Aqua Troll 500
+1. Make sure the power supply is specfied for 12v
+2. Connect the stripped + tin cable to the Aqua troll and on the other side plug in the USB to RS485 converter into the PC.
+Then plug in the 12v power supply into the power port.

+### Arduino
+1. Wire up the Arduino as specified in this website: https://circuitdigest.com/microcontroller-projects/rs485-modbus-serial-communication-using-arduino-uno-as-slave
+2. Connect the USB to RS485 to the computer
+3. Program the Arduino with the specified code

 ## Notes
 When running from WSL on a windows 10 machine, the com ports are accessible via WSl.